microsoft/language-server-protocol/indexFormat/implementation.md

 With the [LSIF extension for VS Code](https://github.com/Microsoft/vscode-lsif-extension), you can dogfood an LSIF index to power navigation inside VS Code.

+## Performance

+Generating LSIF for a project is expected to take roughly the same time as compilation.

+A primitive LSIF index exporter loops over source files, and for every symbol encountered, queries the language server for responses to LSP requests.
+With this approach, computing references can become very expensive: references are computed multiple times for the same symbol spread over files.
+This can be inefficient, depending on the language server implementation.

+This approach can optimized by computing references only once for a symbol spread over files.
+The approach taken by the [lsif-tsc](https://github.com/Microsoft/lsif-node) tool is outlined below:

+- Parse the project configuration to get source files
+- Loop over files, and run the following on the AST of each file
+  - When you encounter a symbol, find out the binding of the symbol (declaration)
+  - If the binding is local to the file, create a referencesResult data structure and add symbols with the same binding.
+When the parsing of the file is complete, we know that the referenceResult is complete and can be emitted.
+  - If the binding is not local, keep result set in memory, and keep parsing other files.

 ## Recommended checklist

 We have seen the following patterns work well in existing implementations.